 Now just about everybody else who’s attended the chicken camp sings praises for it, so don’t be deterred in going after that program.
-And if you are new to operant conditioning, Karen Pryor will have you logging yourself to expert level, so don’t let my choice influence your decisions.
+And, if you are new to operant conditioning, KPA has a lot to offer (though it is a business and don’t let them convince you that she’s the brains behind marker training).
 But, above all, make sure you train more than your own best friend.
-Long ago, back when horseback riding was my pursuit, it was apparent that different horses are drastically to ride.
-What’s right for one is possibly totally wrong for another of the same species.
-Moving on to train alternate species with such a different perspective of the world is invaluable.
+Long ago, back when horseback riding was my pursuit, it was apparent that different horses are drastically different to ride and train.
+What’s right for one is possibly totally wrong for another.
+Training a species with such a different perspective of the world than your dog is invaluable.
 Getting the timing and reward placement and other details correct is the only way you can achieve with an animal that won’t “rescue” you and make up for your errors.

-Here’s a brilliant clip of a father son team that trained a surprising alternate species:
+Want to see a trained fish?
+Here’s a clip of a father son team that did a brilliant job: